By My Side

 THE SUNDAY TIMES BESTSELLING, CWA GOLD DAGGER-WINNING AND NED KELLY AWARD-RECEIVING CRIME POWERHOUSE: read The Broken Shore and become hooked on Peter Temple.'A masterpiece' John Lanchester'Read page one and I challenge you not to finish it' Independent on SundayHaunted by his last case, homicide detective Joe Cashin has fled Melbourne and returned to his hometown, running its one-man police station while his wounds heal and his nightmares fade.But when a local man is attacked and left for dead, Cashin's recovery is put on hold.
 And in a small town where everyone knows everyone, he finds himself standing alone fighting a battle against corruption and prejudice.Loved The Broken Shore?
 Then move straight to its award-winning sequel, Truth: 'The Broken Shore was good; Truth is better' Independent

 By Elias Khoury

 Why did he return to Beirut?
-Why did Karim leave his wife and children and the life he had built in France to return to a homeland still reeling from civil war?
-Was it to answer his brother Nasim's call to raise a hospital out of the ashes?
-Was it to kick over the traces of past love affairs?
-Or to establish the truth behind his father's death?
-Or was it to confront at last the ghost of the man known only as "Sinalcol", a legendary phantom of the civil war, and a broken mirror of himself?
-In Beirut, Karim will learn the fate of old comrades, and face a brother who shares a past as divided as the city itself.
-And he will find that peace is only ever fleeting in a war without end.
+Why did Karim leave his wife and children and the life he had built in France to return to a homeland still reeling from war?
+It was not to answer his brother Naseem's call and raise a hospital out the ashes; it was not to pursue past sweethearts and father the son his wife never gave him.
+It was to find a man, or the ghost of a man, a man known only as Sinalcol, legendary hero of the civil war, and a broken mirror of himself.
+In Beirut Karim will confront the fate of old comrades, the truth about his father's death and a brother who is all but a twin in appearance but shares nothing of his soul.
+And he will learn that peace is only ever fleeting in a war without end.